epochml/bylaws/source/title-1/chapter-1.md

     1. Extensions may be granted by a supermajority vote of the Board.
-    2. Shadows may be current members of the board in other positions, but this is not recommended except for the Shadow CEO / Vice President and the Shadow Junior and Senior Representative.
+    2. Shadows may be current members of the board in other positions, but this is not recommended except for the Shadow CEO / Vice President.
-    3. The Sophomore Representative is not permitted to choose a Shadow, as such a Shadow would have to be a freshman and IMSA does not admit freshmen.

 8. Shadows shall be appointed by the Board officer with the advice and consent of the full Board and the Officer's division.
 The Shadow CEO